kiesraad/rust-pdf-poc/README.md

 A Proof of Concept application that generates a PDF given a `model` consisting of a Typst template and some JSON `input`.

+Copyright © 2024 Kiesraad.
+Licensed under the EUPL-1.2 or later.

 ## Usage

 ### Development